awsdocs/aws-cdk-guide/v2/tagging.md

 ------

-To tag all constructs under a scope but allow the values of the tags to be derived from properties of each construct, write an aspect, apply the tag in the aspect's `visit()` method as shown above, and add the aspect to the desired scope using `Aspects.of(scope).add(aspect)`\.
+You can tag all constructs under a scope but let the values of the tags derive from properties of each construct\.
+To do so, write an aspect and apply the tag in the aspect's `visit()` method as shown in the preceding example\.
+Then, add the aspect to the desired scope using `Aspects.of(scope).add(aspect)`\.

-The example below applies a tag to each resource in a stack containing the resource's path\.
+The following example applies a tag to each resource in a stack containing the resource's path\.

 ------
 #### [ TypeScript ]